sandhemongss/simple-fb-phising/README.md

 `:q!` Keluar dari program Vim.

-## WARNING :
+## WARNING
-***This tool is only for educational purpose.
-If you use this tool for other purposes except education we will not be responsible in such cases.***
+***This tool is only for educational purposes.
+Unauthorized use of this tool for malicious intent or illegal activities is prohibited.
+We do not take responsibility for any misuse.***